Minguri06/Dirsherlock/README.md

 # Python_tool
 Pentesting tool with Python
-This project is my first repository!
+This project is my first official repository!
 Thank you for visit!